hhkaos/awesome-arcgis/arcgis/products/arcgis-enterprise/arcgis-server/gis-server/README.md

 # ArcGIS GIS Server

+ArcGIS GIS Server provides fundamental mapping, analytics, and data management capabilities to your ArcGIS Enterprise deployment.
+You use ArcGIS GIS Server to publish services, to host layers, and to provide Living Atlas of the World content to either connected or disconnected deployments.
+ArcGIS GIS Server supports OGC web services and custom geoprocessing models.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of contents**